 Students should pay bills for supplies, fines, shop materials, clothing orders, etc. in the school bookkeeper's office.
-Any check for these payments should be made out to O'Neill

-Public Schools unless otherwise instructed.
+Any check for these payments should be made out to Ravenna Public Schools unless otherwise instructed.
 Pursuant to board policy, the district will assess an additional penalty of \$30 for any check returned from the bank for insufficient funds.

-When students purchase items of significant value, such as class rings and letter jackets, they must make payment at the time of purchase or when the order is placed.
+When students purchase items of significant value, for example, dance or cheer uniforms, they must make payment at the time of purchase or when the order is placed.